-Uninstall existing version of node since we won’t be using it anymore
+- Uninstall existing version of node since we won’t be using it anymore

-Delete any existing nodejs installation directories. e.g. “C:\Program Files\nodejs”) that might remain.
+- Delete any existing nodejs installation directories. e.g. “C:\Program Files\nodejs”) that might remain.
 NVM’s generated symlink will not overwrite an existing (even empty) installation directory.

-Delete the npm install directory at C:\Users[Your User]\AppData\Roaming\npm
+- Delete the npm install directory at C:\Users[Your User]\AppData\Roaming\npm

 To upgrade, run the new installer.
 It will safely overwrite the files it needs to update without touching your node.js installations.
 Make sure you use the same installation and symlink folder.
 If you originally installed to the default locations, you just need to click “next” on each window until it finishes.